 Your team is skilled, but you receive unexpected complaints about performance.
 You’ve created a great workplace culture, but employee morale seems to be lacking.
 Many IT professionals enter the field with an enthusiastic love of technology but fail to appreciate the level of interpersonal interaction they’ll be expected to engage in, resulting in a disconnect between the IT service provider and the end-user.
-An IT customer service program can bridge the gap, boosting both employee performance and end-user satisfaction.
+An IT customer service experience training program can bridge the gap, boosting both employee performance and end-user satisfaction.
 Here’s why you should invest in an IT-specific program rather than general customer service skills training.

-Generic Customer Service Training Doesn’t Feel Relevant
+Generic Customer Service Experience Training Doesn’t Feel Relevant

 Let’s face it – your IT team isn’t going to be interested in the latest stats on brand loyalty or customer acquisition.
 They don’t need to know current best practices on when to offer free products to retain a disgruntled consumer.
 What they do need are tools to help them interact effectively with the individuals they’re serving so they can work more efficiently while improving the end-user experience.